lukaskreibig/quizzies/README.md

 ![Product Name Screen Shot](src/components/img/presentation.png)

 When setting out to create our second project at Wild Code School, we decided to go for a Quiz.
-Our mission: Testing the knowledge of the user, and expanding our knowledge applying Axios fetching an API, using Hooks, Spring-Animations and more.
+Our mission: Testing the knowledge of the user and, at the same time, expanding our knowledge applying Axios fetching an API, using Hooks, Spring-Animations and more.

 Our website features: